 Separating kids from Wi-Fi would be difficult.
 However, there are many little things that can help such as:

-Although, no conclusive studies have been able to prove that Wi-Fi is responsible for the above health hazards, yet, there have been a lot of experiments that suggest towards health and brain development hazards being touted as effects of constant exposure to radiation.
+Although, no studies have been able to determine conclusively that Wi-Fi is responsible for the mentioned health hazards, yet, studies do indicate that constant exposure to radiation can be detrimental to physical health and brain development.

-Hence, unless we are certain that there are no ill effects, it is best to acknowledge that Wi-Fi radiations can be harmful more to our kids than us.
-This warrants a closer and more responsible use of Wi-Fi devices by our children.
+Hence, unless we are completely certain that there are no negative effects, it is best to acknowledge that Wi-Fi radiations may be harmful to our kids and us.
+This warrants a safer approach and a more responsible way of using Wi-Fi devices.

 Watch out!
 Your child’s familiarity with digital technology and the Net could spell danger!
 Read ...